-Every node of the decision tree corresponds to one I/O. The fan-out corresponds to the result of the comparisons after an I/O:
+Every node of the decision tree corresponds to one I/O.

+The fan-out corresponds to the result of the comparisons after an I/O:

 A block of B new elements is fetched to M. M-B elements are old , B are new.

-The B elements can occupy M positions of M .
-B
+The B elements can B occupy positions of M in possible ways.